ably77/dcos-se/dcos-ansible-ee/README.md

 # Documentation for dcos-ansible

-This repo contains Ansible playbooks that can be used to deploy a DC/OS cluster running the community version of DC/OS.
+This repo contains Ansible playbooks that can be used to deploy a DC/OS cluster running the Enterprise Edition 1.10.5 version of DC/OS on CentOS

 ## Dependencies